swellstores/honest-reviews-app/README.md

 # Honest Reviews

-Honest Reviews is a sample app for Swell.
+Honest Reviews is an example for developing Swell Apps.

 Swell Apps is currently in closed alpha phase, available to select partners.
 Read more in the [alpha documentation](https://www.notion.so/swellcorp/Swell-Apps-4dc8e6e696e14778973a8e5a1bc3575c?pvs=4).